wangziqi2013/wangziqi2013.github.io/_posts/2019-01-14-steal-no-force.markdown

 The log is maintained in the NVM as an OS-allocated chunk of persistent memory.
 System-wise there is only one centralized log to simplify ordering problems.
 The processor uses two registers to insert into and remove from the log.
-The value of registers must also be persisted on the log every time they change.
+The value of registers must also be persisted on the log every time they change (the paper does not state how, and if there are multiple processors in the systen, the consistency of these pointers is also a problem).
+The log is managed as a circular buffer.
+On a wrap-around, new entries will rewrite old entry.
+Rewriting log entries of committed transactions will destroy the persistence property, since there can be dirty cache lines of a committed transaction still in the cache.
+If the redo log entries of such transactions are overwritten, there is no way to recover from a failure since the recovery handler does not know the after-image of the cache line.